axelmukwena/axelmukwena/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=axelmukwena.axelmukwena)

-I am a fresh graduate full-stack software developer and partly Data Scientist.
+I am a junior full-stack developer and partly Data Scientist.

 As a developer with a determined love to create new things, with software applications there’s always something new to discover.
 I enjoy using my attention to detail to help solve problems sustainably.